ThoughtWorks-SEA/developer-training/docs/backend/mongoose-crud.md

 const doc = await CharacterModel.create({
   name: "Jon Snow",
-  title: `Lord Commander of the Night's Watch`,
+  title: "Lord Commander of the Night's Watch",
 });

 // Update the document by setting a property and calling `save()`